 Rule 4.245 Prior approval of major changes

 A registered law school contemplating a major change must notify the Committee and obtain its prior approval before making the change.
-The notice must explain in detail any effect the change might have on the law school’s compliance with the rules and be submitted with the fees specified in the Schedule of Charges and Deadlines.
-The Committee may then require submission of additional information or an inspection.
+The notice must explain in detail the substance of any such action and any anticipated effect the change might have on the law school’s compliance with the rules and guidelines, and be submitted with the fees specified in the Schedule of Charges and Deadlines.
+The Committee may then require submission of additional information or an inspection before taking action on any such request.

 Rule 4.246 Major changes defined